asib/CPJSONRPC/README.md

 // alloc, init.
 Using this method ensures all the required fields are set.
 + (instancetype)errorWithCode:(NSNumber *)code message:(NSString *)message data:(id)data error:(NSError *__autoreleasing *)err;

+// This class method is used by CPJSONRPCHelper when parsing an error response.
+// It returns a dictionary of all the possible fields that could be present in a
+// JSON-RPC response error object.
+Each field maps to a boolean value, which is
+// YES if the field MUST exist, and NO if the field MAY be omitted.
++ (NSDictionary *)ValidAndExpectedKeys;

 @end
 ```